apache/trafficcontrol/docs/source/development/traffic_ops.rst

 APIInfo
 """""""
-Endpoint handlers can also be defined by simply implementing the `net/http.HandlerFunc <https://godoc.org/net/http#HandlerFunc>`_ interface.
-The `net/http.Request <https://godoc.org/net/http#Request>`_ reference passed into such handlers provides identifying information for the authenticated user (where applicable) in its context.
+Endpoint handlers can also be defined by simply implementing the :godoc:`net/http.HandlerFunc` interface.
+The :godoc:`net/http.Request` reference passed into such handlers provides identifying information for the authenticated user (where applicable) in its context.

-To easily obtain the information needed to identify a user and their associated permissions, as well as server configuration information and a database transaction handle, authors should use the `github.com/apache/trafficcontrol/traffic_ops/traffic_ops_golang/api.NewInfo <https://godoc.org/github.com/apache/trafficcontrol/traffic_ops/traffic_ops_golang/api#NewInfo>`_ function which will return all of that information in a single structure as well as any errors encountered during the process and an appropriate HTTP response code in case of such errors.
+To easily obtain the information needed to identify a user and their associated permissions, as well as server configuration information and a database transaction handle, authors should use the :to-godoc:`api.NewInfo` function which will return all of that information in a single structure as well as any errors encountered during the process and an appropriate HTTP response code in case of such errors.

 This method offers fine control over the endpoint's logic, but tends to be much more verbose than the endpoints written using the `Generic "CRUDer"`_ method.
-For example, a handler for retrieving an object from the database and returning it to the requesting client encoded as JSON can be twenty or more lines of code, whereas a single call to `github.com/apache/trafficcontrol/traffic_ops/traffic_ops_golang/api.GenericCreate <https://godoc.org/github.com/apache/trafficcontrol/traffic_ops/traffic_ops_golang/api#GenericCreate>`_ provides equivalent functionality.
+For example, a handler for retrieving an object from the database and returning it to the requesting client encoded as JSON can be twenty or more lines of code, whereas a single call to :to-godoc:`api.GenericCreate` provides equivalent functionality.

 This method is best used when requests are meant to have extensive side-effects, are performed on unusually structured objects, need fine control of the HTTP headers/options, or operate on objects that have different structures or meanings across API versions.